 Sometimes, a simple flight to Europe can be more than 4X as expensive in business class as economy.
 So how do you fly first class without breaking the bank?
 Here are 5 easy tips you can use to make your first and business travel dreams come true, for less than the advertised rate.

 Credit card points are the BEST when it comes to having the ability to travel around the world for almost nothing.
-By signing up for a great travel credit card (read about my recommendation for the best travel credit card here), you’re able to get rewarded for your everyday purchases that you’re already making, and redeem them for epic travel rewards – like round trip airfare, or free upgrades to business and first class.
+Check out my post on the Best Credit Cards for Travel Rewards here.
+By signing up for a great travel credit card, you’re able to get rewarded for your everyday purchases that you’re already making, and redeem them for epic travel rewards – like round trip airfare, or free upgrades to business and first class.
 Points make first class airfare affordable, and are a great option for honeymoons, or that destination wedding you have planned in Hawaii next year.

 If you have your eye on first class, try selecting a less-popular flight time, or origin.
 Generally, the more popular the flight, the more scarce and expensive the first class upgrade.
 Certain flights, like the first flight of the morning, or the red-eye (overnight flight), tend to be emptier, and therefore have more deals.

 Open up your Google Flights search and rather than selecting an arrival city, search the best price on business/first class by selecting the region.
 For example, if you’re heading to Italy, rather than searching for business class flights to Rome or Naples, use the “Search Europe” feature to see if you can simply get to the continent on a cheaper first-class rate.
 Then, you can just take a hopper flight to get to your final destination (which are often under $100 in Europe)

 4. Consider Buying Airline Points, Rather than Earning Them